ceteri/exelixi/README.md

 ### Usage for Standalone Mode

-To get started quickly on a single node (i.e., your laptop) simply follow two steps.
+To get started quickly on a single node (i.e., your laptop) in *standalone mode* simply follow two steps.
 First, launch one Executor locally:

     nohup ./src/exelixi.py -p 9311 &